 Parents say a lot of words to their kids.
 That’s the job, after all — to tell them things, to teach them lessons, to prepare them, protect them, and shape them into the people we want them to be.
 But sometimes in the telling are common phrases or clichéd ideas that are based on outdated or wrongheaded assumptions and are inherently toxic.
-Especially when speaking to boys.
-We still have a tendency to raise our boys with age-old male stereotypes in place.
+We still have a tendency to raise our boys with age-old male stereotypes.
 In an effort to raise strong boys, parents can inadvertently create damaged men.

-“Rigid beliefs about what a boy is can be very detrimental to a child, as boys come in all shapes and sizes and a wide range of personalities, preferences, and natural leanings,” says Anahid Lisa Derbabian a Licensed Professional counsellor.
+“Rigid beliefs about what a boy is can be very detrimental to a child, as boys come in all shapes and sizes and a wide range of personalities, preferences, and natural leanings,” says therapist Anahid Lisa Derbabian.
 “When a very specific template is presented to a boy as to what a boy or a man should look like, sound like, act like, enjoy doing, etc., then naturally the boy may often unconsciously try to emulate that, thereby ignoring their own natural tendencies,” she says.
 “Alternatively, sometimes children may begin to resist what is forced upon them, and in that very rebellion they actually may rebel against what is naturally part of themselves.”

-In an effort to raise awareness about what sort of language is especially toxic to young men, here are seven common phrases to avoid.
+In an effort to raise awareness about what sort of language is especially toxic to young men and boys, here are seven common phrases to avoid.

 1. “You’re too sensitive.”